Jayani22/demo-app-cicd/README.md

 Steps:
 1. Checkout the source code
-2. Build a Docker image
+2. Build a Docker image from the Dockerfile
 3. Tag the image using the commit SHA
 4. Push the image to Docker Hub